Epidurality/NeoFly-Tools/README.md

 I've taken the time to document the procedures and nuances of the program, please take the time to read them before posting issues you're having. **Please read this ReadMe fully.
 It may answer a question you have, or help to diagnose a bug!**

 ### Installation:
 1. Download the latest release folder and make sure all files are in the same folder.
+They do **not** need to be with your NeoFly folder; you can leave them on the desktop or wherever, as long as all included files are kept together.
     1. If using the *Executable / Binary* version, simply run the *NeoFly Tools.exe*.
 	1. If you prefer using the Script version, download the *Source* folder instead and run the *NeoFly Tools.ahk* script.
 Requires AutoHotkey (https://www.autohotkey.com/).
 1. Configure your defaults and certain settings using the *NeoFly Tools.ini* file.
-1. Requires NeoFly 2.12 (Tail Number update) or later.
+1. Requires NeoFly 2.13 or later.

 ### Connecting to the Database:
 1. Go to the Settings tab